ikelin/incremental-builds/README.md

-# Maven Incremental Builds Extension for GIT
+# Incremental Builds Extension for GIT

 In a Maven multi-module project using GIT, this extension only builds modules that changed or impacted by the changes.